AliBigdeli/Ultimate-Django3.2-Template/README.md

 # Goal
 This project main goal is to provide a way to deploy django applications by using docker along with nginx, gunicorn and letsencrypt and much more features a backed developer needs.

+# How to setup
+you can watch this video to know how you can use this repo

 # Repo Features